tajiknomi/TCPServerCLI/README.md

 ![Alt text](/screenshots/3.JPG?raw=true "Optional Title")

 # Note
-It is better to use [MINGW](https://www.mingw-w64.org/)/[GIT](https://git-scm.com/download/win)/[WSL](https://learn.microsoft.com/en-us/windows/wsl/about) terminal because it can handle interactive shell for all OS's, while the native Windows command prompt cmd and PowerShell environments do not natively support PTYs in the same way as Linux.
+It is better to use [MINGW](https://www.mingw-w64.org/)/[GIT](https://git-scm.com/download/win)/[WSL](https://learn.microsoft.com/en-us/windows/wsl/about) terminal because it can handle interactive shell for all OS's, while the native Windows command prompt i.e. cmd and PowerShell environments do not natively support PTYs in the same way as Linux.
 They use different mechanisms for terminal emulation and may not fully support all PTY features expected by applications like pty.spawn()

 ## License